Find out how to be an efficient postdoc!

 Previously, Alice was an active member of the postdoctoral community in the Wellcome-Wolfson Institute for Experimental Medicine, where she was working on immunology, respiratory infection and inflammation.

-Lesley is well-known for her designer qualities, outstanding organisation, collaborative nature and amazing ability to deliver, she’s looking forward to sharing some of her insights and techniques with you.
+Well-known for her designer qualities, outstanding organisation, collaborative nature and amazing ability to deliver, she’s looking forward to sharing some of her insights and techniques with you.

 Emma originaly designed aspects of this course for the PDC and ran the first session in 2019.
 She notably developped the Research Canvas used in this course.